What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 Bill C-8 incident reporting timeline and process

-The bill requires designated operators to notify the federal government of significant cyber incidents promptly after detection.
-Practitioners should expect a window measured in hours, not days.
+The CCSPA requires designated operators to report significant cyber incidents to the federal government promptly after detection.
+The statute caps the window at 72 hours, and the exact timeline will be fixed by regulation, so practitioners should plan for a response measured in hours.
 The Canadian Centre for Cyber Security receives the technical report; the responsible sector regulator receives the operational notice.

-The trigger is a cyber incident affecting a critical cyber system that has, or is likely to have, significant impact on the operator’s ability to deliver the regulated service.
+The trigger is a cyber incident affecting a critical cyber system that interferes, or may interfere, with the operator’s ability to deliver the regulated service.
 That captures near-misses and active intrusions, not only completed breaches.
-Operators log the event, classify, file the initial report, then update as the investigation matures.
+Operators log the event, classify it, file the initial report, then update as the investigation matures.

 For SMB suppliers the effect is contractual: if an incident in the supplier’s environment touches the regulated client, the supplier must notify the client fast enough that the client meets its own filing window.
 A documented incident-response plan is the artifact that turns that clause from a problem into a paragraph.